Witiko/doctoral-thesis/defense.md

 then asks, whether I have experimented with any alternatives to simple random sampling of negatives.

-In our experiments for that ARQMath 2020 shared task evaluation, we have experimented with a number of adversarial strategies to negative sampling.
+In our experiments at the ARQMath 2020 lab, we have experimented with a number of adversarial strategies to negative sampling.
 For example, we have picked negative samples that had high lexical overlap with the accepted answer.
 We also picked negative samples that answered the same question, but had the least number of votes.
 However, we did not observe any improvements to accuracy on our development dataset.

 * * *